Build Overview

 Freeze with

-Fragmentation Rounds, this skill lets us fire without reloading for several seconds.
-During this window, we swap back to
+Fragmentation Rounds, this skill allows you to fire without reloading for several seconds.
+During this window, switch back to

 Permafrost Bolts to build a second

-The ascendancy plays a crucial role in the build’s power scaling, and KaidGames recommends starting with Tactician before transitioning to Witchhunter.
+The ascendancy plays a crucial role in the build’s power progression, and KaidGames recommends starting with Tactician before transitioning to Witchhunter.

-Supporting Fire is extremely powerful during leveling: this skill rains projectiles across the screen and wipes packs before the
+Supporting Fire is extremely powerful while leveling: this skill rains projectiles across the screen and clears packs before the

 Freeze setup is fully operational.